 4. Jetpack

 If you have been working with WordPress for a while, you probably know Jetpack.
 Jetpack is an excellent tool to enhance your WordPress website’s features.
-We even covered a review of the tool with the main features, pricing, and so on.
-In addition, Jetpack comes with a plug-and-play feature for oEmbeds.
-Here, we will show you how to install and activate Jetpack.
+We even covered a review of the tool, including its main features, pricing, and so on.

-Once you have logged in to your WordPress installation, go to the add new plugins section.
+Once you have logged in to your WordPress installation, go to the Add New Plugins section.
 There, search for Jetpack, install, and activate.

 This way, you can use Jetpack to manage your oEmbed.